JocysCom/VsReferenceManager/README.md

 # Download

-Download latest version from <a href="https://marketplace.visualstudio.com/items?itemName=JocysCom.JocysComVsReferenceManager">VS Reference Manager - Visual Studio Marketplace</a>
+Download latest version from <a href="https://marketplace.visualstudio.com/items?itemName=JocysCom.JocysComVsReferenceManager">VS Reference Manager - Visual Studio Marketplace</a> or by using Visual Studio Extension Manager.

 ## Why this extension was created?